Donnervoegel/java/docs/clientMeetings/ClientMeeting2Transcript.md

 **Stephen:** And then, so that...
 So for the password, do you have any sorts of specifications that you suggest to conform with the rest of your system?

-**Janice** Um, not directly, we simply specify that they’re characters and numbers.
+**Janice:** Um, not directly, we simply specify that they’re characters and numbers.

 **Chazz:** characters and numbers.